yanvow/adhd_ds/index.md

 Visualizing the emotional arc of a single movie may not accurately represent the overall trend for a genre.
 To get a more accurate picture, it can be helpful to calculate the average sentiment scores for all the movies in the genre.

 {% include typical_emotional_arcs_various.html %}

+Did you see those plots?
+They are absolutely mesmerizing!
+I can't stop staring at them.
+Do you know why?

+By closely observing the typical movie arcs, we can see that the typical action movie follows a "Cinderella" story arc, while both the Drama and Comedy follows a "Man in a Hole" and the horror movie follows a "Oedipus" story arc.

 ### (Clustering)
 Not only do the arcs differ between the genres but also in the genre itself.
 With the help of Kmeans clustering, the three most common arcs are derived.
 By clicking on each genre, the most common clusters and their fraction are shown.